microsoft/fabricrealtimelab/modules/module04.md

 While using Eventstreams in Data Activator is a direct and convenient way to issue notifications, flexibility is limited.
 For example, what if we only wanted to trigger if the stock price is a percent higher or lower than the previous day's closing price?
 Or rising faster than the average of all stocks?
 These conditions are typically answered in a report, so we'll look at how to do this in Power BI next.

 > :bulb: **Short on time?**
 > If you're satisfied with your understanding of Data Activator and would like to move ahead, this is a good opportunity to skip to the next module.
-The steps below are similar, but using a Power BI report to trigger notifications instead of an Eventstream.
+The steps below are similar, using a Power BI report to trigger notifications instead of an Eventstream.

 ## 2. Using Data Activator in Power BI